novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 "Ugh, why are you being so stingy about food?"

-Yongpal made a sad face as Shin Elder tried to take his plate.
+Yongpal made a sad face as old man Shin tried to take his plate.

 Watching the two bicker, Lee Chang-jin smiled softly.